sergejsha/autoplay/README.md

 # Release Notes

-Autoplay takes apk- and mapping-files for uploading from the respective build output directories.
-Release notes assigned to a release should be provided additionally.
-Autoplay expects release notes to be stored under `src/main/autoplay/release-notes` directory in accordance with the structure shown down below.
+Autoplay takes apk and obfuscation mapping files (or app bundle files, if `artifactType "bundle"` is set) for uploading from the default build output directories.
+Release notes are to be stored under `src/main/autoplay/release-notes` directory in accordance to the structure shown down below.

 ```
 src